Florrena/Web-Programming-Project/README.md

 ### Feature 2

-We will create log in/sign in page for customers, once they sign in they'll be added to the systems database.
+We will create login/sign in page for customers, once they sign in they'll be added to the systems database.

 ### Feature 3